Vargas island Family Kayaking Tours

-Paddle West Kayaking has been planning Custom Multi-Day Kayak Tours in Tofino for families for the past 10 years, and we never tire of listening to the stories after a successful trip.
+Paddle West Kayaking has been planning multi-day family kayaking tours in Tofino for families for over a decade, and we never tire of listening to the stories after a successful trip.
 Let us do the planning so you can make the most of your family adventure!

-I have a family of my own with a 6 and a 9-year-old and every year we plan a family sea kayak trips right here in Clayoquot Sound, because why would we do anything else?
-It is the best right here!
+I have a family of my own with an 8 and 11-year-old and every year we plan a family sea kayak trips right here in Clayoquot Sound — why would we go anywhere else?
+The best of Vancouver Island is right here!
 We often go out with another family to share the experience together.

 • Minimum age 5 years old

-• Minimum guests to book a private tour: 4
+• Minimum 4 guests to book a private tour

-Private Family Tours are the perfect way to get your family together in the outdoors and create lasting memories.
+Private family kayaking tours are the perfect way to get your family together in the outdoors and create lasting memories.
 Perhaps you want to plan a digital detox and leave the phones at home.
-Or maybe you are looking to connect before your older children head off to school.
+Or, maybe you are looking to connect before your older children head off to school.
 The activities to keep families and children entertained are endless on and off the water.
-On the water you will experience world class sea kayaking and exciting conditions and the most beautiful scenery on the West Coast of Vancouver Island.
-Off the water you will be camping and living on the beach with your family while your guide takes you tide pooling, shares their knowledge and cooks you healthy family friendly meals to please everyone.
+Experience world class sea kayaking and exciting conditions and the most beautiful scenery Vancouver Island has to offer.
+Camp and live on the beach with your family while your guide takes you tide pooling, shares their knowledge and cooks you healthy family friendly meals to please everyone.

 The Paddling can be customized to suit your experience level and age of your children.
 You need to come see for yourself the beauty and magic of paddling in Clayoquot Sound.
-This sea kayak trip is centered around Vargas Island, which is a large Island in the middle of Clayoquot Sound with many large sandy beaches for landing and camping.
-The East and North side of the Island offers more protection from the elements, while the west side experiences the swell of the Pacific Ocean.
-There is no set itinerary because Mother Nature is always leading the way for us on all of our tours.
+This sea kayak trip is centered around Vargas Island, with many sandy beaches for camping.
+The East and North side of the Island offer more protection from the elements, while the west side experiences the swell of the Pacific Ocean.
+There is no set itinerary as Mother Nature leads the way for us on all of our tours.
 You will be paddling with a certified and experienced guide that will make safe and interesting route decisions for you on your trip and work with you to plan each day based on the conditions and the ambitions of your group.

-Sample 3-Day Itinerary from past tours…To get you excited:
+Sample 3-Day Itinerary from past Family kayaking tours…To get you excited:

 Before the trip: After a day of enjoying the journey to Tofino you will stop in to our humble and joyful little kayak shack the night before your tour to meet one of our team members who can check you in and help you make any last-minute preparations and to give you your dry bags to pack your gear into.
 We will review the weather forecast, tides, swell and show you a map (nautical chart) of the area to start getting your senses excited, and explain what options the forecast dictates for your tour.
 We will set a time based on the tides to meet back up in the morning between 7:30am and 9:00am.